 Which one would you prefer?

-The SMarT plan offered an interesting insight back in 2004.
-Since then it is gradually becoming more and more popular.
+The SMarT plan offered an interesting insight back in 2004 and since then it is gradually becoming more and more popular.
 “The Profit Council of America reports that as of 2007, 39% of large employers in the US have adopted some type of automatic escalation plan” (Thaler and Sustein, 2008).
 Moreover, the program was part of the Pension Protection Act in 2006 in the US (Benartzi, 2013).

 - Browning, M. and Crossley, T. (2001).
 The Life-Cycle Model of Consumption and Saving.
 Journal of Economic Perspectives, 15(3), pp.3-22.